DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 </div>

 > [!info]+ **Patrina's Phylactery**
 > The *Sunsword* is Patrina’s unfinished phylactery, and contains her disembodied soul.
-While Patrina’s soul resides within the *Sunsword’s* hilt, it has the properties described in <span class="citation">Sunsword (p.
+While Patrina’s soul resides within the *Sunsword’s* hilt, it has the properties described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-c-treasures#Sunsword">Sunsword</a> (p.
 223)</span>, with the following changes:
 >
 > * It can’t be attuned to, and its wielder can’t use it as a *sun blade*.
 > * It is a neutral evil weapon with an Intelligence of 20, a Wisdom of 17, and a Charisma of 16.
 > * It has no sentience of its own, and derives its sentience from Patrina’s soul.
 (It otherwise has all of the *Sunsword*’s senses and abilities as a sentient magic item.)
-> * While inhabiting the *Sunsword*, Patrina pretends to have the personality described in <span class="citation">Sunsword (p.
+> * While inhabiting the *Sunsword*, Patrina pretends to have the personality described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-c-treasures#Sunsword">Sunsword</a> (p.
 223)</span> in order to convince the players to bring the sword out of Vampyr's sarcophagus.

 If the player passes through the amber archway while carrying the *Sunsword*’s hilt, read: